-Ms. Savage has been President and Chief Executive Officer of Trinity Industries, Inc. (rail car products and services) since January 2020.
-She was the Vice President, Surface Mining and Technology at Caterpillar Inc. (construction and mining equipment, engines, industrial gas turbines and diesel-electric locomotives) from August 2017 until January 2020, and prior to that role she held a variety of senior leadership roles within Caterpillar that spanned operations, technology and innovation, and quality and continuous improvement.
-Prior to those roles, Ms. Savage held a variety of engineering and general manager roles at Parker-Hannifin Corporation from 1988 until 2002.
-Ms. Savage began her career as an intelligence officer with the U.S. Army Reserves.
+- Current President and Chief Executive Officer of Trinity Industries, Inc. (rail car products and services) since February 2020 - Vice President, Surface Mining and Technology at Caterpillar Inc. (construction and mining equipment, engines, industrial gas turbines and diesel-electric locomotives) from August 2017 to January 2020 and other senior leadership roles within Caterpillar spanning operations, technology and innovation, and quality and continuous improvement from 2002 to 2017 - Engineering and General Manager roles at Parker-Hannifin Corporation from 1988 to 2002 - Military Intelligence Officer in the U.S. Army Reserves